Skip to content

 Now, if we try to access http://localhost:3000/note/abc, we should see an error message.

-Elysia schema doesn't not only enforce validation on the runtime, but it also infers a TypeScript type for auto-completion and checking error ahead of time, and a Scalar documentation.
+Elysia schema doesn't only enforce validation on the runtime, but it also infers a TypeScript type for auto-completion and checking error ahead of time, and a Scalar documentation.

 Validation type

-Elysia provide validation for the following properties:
+Elysia provides validation for the following properties:

 • params - path parameter